Students are classified into various programs of study, and the program you are in determines your graduation process.

 Frequently asked questions

-All students, except those in Trades and Continuing Studies programs, must apply to graduate in order to receive their credential.
+All students must apply to graduate in order to receive their credential and attend a convocation or commencement ceremony.

 Winter Graduation and Convocation - October 31